ksadura/Network-emulator-EON/README.md

 - [ ] Connection controller (CC)
 - [ ] API server

-*I was responsible for these two modules checked above*
+*I was responsible for these three modules checked above*